 We call $\pi$ to be \emph{generic} if the above intertwiner does not vanish identically.
-The theory of Whittaker model asserts that if $\pi$ is irreducible generic then the above intertwiner is unique up to scalars and in fact is a $G(\A)$-equivariant embedding.
-We call the image $\mathcal{W}(\pi,\psi)$ of $\pi$ under the above intertwiner to be the Whittaker model of $\pi$.
+The theory of Whittaker model asserts that if $\pi$ is irreducible and generic then the above intertwiner is unique up to scalars and, in fact, defines a $G(\A)$-equivariant embedding.
+We call the image $\mathcal{W}(\pi,\psi)$ of $\pi$ under the above intertwiner the Whittaker model of $\pi$.
 For generic $\pi$ we identify $\pi$ with its Whittaker model.

-Given an automorphic form $\varphi$ in a generic representation $\pi$ of $G(\A)$ we can write its Fourier expansion using $W_\varphi$.
-For example, if $\varphi$ is cuspidal then we can write (see \cite[Theorem 1.1]{Cogdell2007functions})
+Given an automorphic form $\varphi$ in a generic representation $\pi$ of $G_n(\A)$ we can write its Fourier expansion using $W_\varphi$.
+For example, if $\varphi$ is cuspidal then we write (see \cite[Theorem 1.1]{Cogdell2007functions})

 The above Fourier expansions converge absolutely and uniformly on compacta.
 Here $P_n$ is the standard Mirabolic subgroup of $\GL(n)$ defined by $\GL({n-1})\rtimes U_n$ and $U_n$ is the unipotent radical of the parabolic in $\GL(n)$ attached to the partition $n=(n-1)+1$.
-In other words, $P_n$ is the stabilizer of $(0,\dots,0,1)$ of the right action of $G_n$ on the row vectors, thus consists of matrices in $\GL(n)$ with last row being $(0,\dots,0,1)$.
+In other words, $P_n$ is the stabilizer of $(0,\dots,0,1)$ of the right action of $G_n$ on the row vectors; thus consists of matrices in $\GL(n)$ with last row being $(0,\dots,0,1)$.

 If $\varphi$ is non-cuspidal then the Fourier expansion of $\varphi$ is more complicated.
-We do not need full Fourier expansion for non-cuspidal automorphic form, interested readers may look at \cite[Proposition 4.2]{IchinoYamana2016}.
+We do not need full Fourier expansion for non-cuspidal automorphic form; interested readers may look at \cite[Proposition 4.2]{IchinoYamana2016}.
 However, we do need a partial Fourier expansion with respect to the unipotent subgroup $U_n$.
 From abelian Fourier theory we have

 Here $\varphi_{U_n}$ is the the constant term of $\varphi$ along $U_n$ defined by

 and $W^{U_n}_\varphi$ is a partial Whittaker function defined by

 which follows as $\varphi_{U_n}$ is left $U_n$-invariant.